mautic/documentation/en/plugins/salesforce.md

 ### Features
 Enabled features:
-you can pull leads and/or push leads from and to the integration.
+You can pull leads and/or push leads from and to the integration.

 Push leads is done through a form or a campaign.